DCAN-Labs/hbcd-standards-RTDs/docs/index.md

 ## Testing Ability

-### NMIND Testing Checklist:
+### NMIND Testing Checklist

-- [ ] Provide / generate / point to test data
+- [ ] Provide / generate / point to test data**
 - [ ] Provide instructions for users to run tests that include instructions for evaluation for correct behavior

-Note that standards for testing ability may not be relevant to or high-priority for all processing pipelines used by HBCD.
+**Note that standards for testing ability may not be relevant to or high-priority for all processing pipelines used by HBCD.
 Additionally, depending on how specialized a given application is for HBCD, making test data openly available that is representative of the workflow is likely not possible.